MCP-SandboxScan: WASM-based Secure Execution and Runtime Analysis for MCP Tools: Background Threat Model

 \subsection{MCP Tool Execution Model}

 We consider an MCP-style agent that invokes external tools as part of its decision loop.
-A tool is an executable artifact that consumes (i) the agent-provided invocation context and (ii) a set of ambient inputs such as environment variables and files, then produces textual outputs that are fed back into the agent's prompt.
-Concretely, we model a tool execution as:
+A tool consumes the agent-provided invocation context and a set of ambient inputs such as environment variables, local files, and possibly network-derived content.
+It then produces structured MCP responses and textual outputs that may be fed back into the agent’s prompt.
+We model a tool invocation as producing a structured record:

-where stdout/stderr are interpreted by the agent as evidence for subsequent reasoning and tool selection.
+where $out$ and $err$ are bounded output streams, $code$ is the exit status, and $dur$ is the runtime.
+Crucially, the agent does not consume $\textsc{Exec}$ in isolation.
+We treat each run as returning a report

+$Src$ enumerates external-input candidates, including environment values, mounted file contents, tool-call arguments, and network-intent signals. $Sink$ enumerates LLM-visible regions such as prompt or messages fields and tool-return slots. $Flow$ links source spans to sink spans through lightweight evidence such as substring or decoded-substring witnesses. $Sum$ summarizes execution, evidence, and attack-surface metadata.
+Semantic metadata is handled separately as an attack-surface profile rather than as part of the runtime flow witness.

-A key security observation is that tool outputs are not merely “logs”: in many agents, tool outputs are incorporated into the next-step prompt template (e.g., “Tool said: …”).
-This creates a high-leverage channel where a tool may inject instructions, override constraints, or induce the agent to exfiltrate secrets.
+A key observation is that tool outputs are not merely logs.
+Many agents render tool results into the next-step prompt, such as “Tool said: ...”.
+Therefore, a string reflected into an MCP tool result is not only disclosed data; it can become instruction-bearing prompt material that influences later reasoning and tool calls.